aliborji/springboard-mini-projects/README.md

 # springboard-mini-projects
-This repository contains min-projects that were assigned by Springboard
+This repository contains mini-projects that were assigned by Springboard